samoli/cyclegrid/README.md

 ## How was it created?

-It uses [OpenStreetMap](https://www.openstreetmap.org/) filtered with a query tool called [Overpass Turbo](https://overpass-turbo.eu).
+It uses [OpenStreetMap](https://www.openstreetmap.org/) data filtered with a query tool called [Overpass Turbo](https://overpass-turbo.eu).
 I looked at the areas I know well, and worked on the query until it consistenly included routes that I'd be happy to cycle with children in the context of daily life – for example to or from school.
-That's why muddy fields that technically have cycle access have not been included – they might be fine in summer but impossible to cross in winter.
+That's why muddy fields that technically have cycle access have not been included – they might be fine in summer but impractical or impossible to cross in winter.

 The data is addded to a map using [MapBox](https://www.mapbox.com).
 It was the easiest way to get something up and running, but if you have better ideas, [make a suggestion](https://github.com/samoli/cyclegriduk)